Zhou Baozhong: Personal life

-Zhou was married to Wang Yizhi on October 6, 1939, at the temporary station of the Second Route Army headquarters.
+Zhou was married to Red Army Lieutenant Wang Yizhi on October 6, 1939, at the temporary station of the Second Route Army headquarters.
 They had a daughter named Zhou Wei, who was born in the Soviet Union on 1942.
+Because his previous wife and son had tragically passed due to an accident at sea, when he held his daughter Zhou Wei, he couldn't help but be overwhelmed with emotions, "I had a daughter at forty, and that's enough."
 Wang died on November 26, 1987.

 Zhou Wei was admitted to the Second Military Medical University of the People's Liberation Army in 1962, and worked in the 301 Hospital of the Beijing Military Region in 1973.
 She successively worked in anesthesiology and hyperbaric oxygen medicine until her retirement.
 Due to the close relationship between her father and Kim Il Sung, she often visits North Korea to nurture relations between China and North Korea.
 An investigation by the Wall Street Journal revealed that businesses connected to the Zhou's family helped enrich North Korea with its national income that contributed to its weapons development.
 Business records, official media reports and interviews connect Zhou's family with North Korean industries including mining, trade and consumer goods.
 A member of the family denied that they do business in North Korea.